vanessaxuuan/tp/src/main/resources/help/helpGuide.md

 Format: `add n/NAME e/EMAIL [t/TELEGRAM] [g/GITHUB] tg/TUTORIAL_GROUP…`

+Note:
+* Students with the same names will be considered as duplicate students.
+  - e.g. If `Sam` exists in TACH, another `Sam` **cannot be added again** even if their contact details are different.
+  - Do manually differentiate them by saving them as `Sam1` and `Sam2` for easier reference.
+  - This is because if two `Sam`s  are in the same tutorial group, you might not be able to recognize which `Sam` is which `Sam` in TACH as you most likely will not be able to remember their personal contact details to differentiate them.
+  - Thus, names would be used to uniquely identify everyone.

 Examples:
 * `add n/John Doe tg/CS2100 G08 e/e0123456@u.nus.edu`
 * `add n/Michael Tay e/michaelT@gmail.com t/MichaelTay g/michael777 tg/CS2103T W15-3 tg/CS2100 G08`